In recent years, we have all been hearing more about how our health is impacted by our GI tract, gastrointestinal tract, or gut.

 Leaky Gut Syndrome Symptoms & Factors

-So, what are the symptoms of leaky gut?
+So, what are the symptoms of a leaky gut?

 There are some signs and symptoms of leaky gut, some factors tied to intestinal permeability, as well as other things that contribute to discomfort.